 Lowest Prices.
 We strive to provide the lowest prices in the retail hard surface flooring market.
 Our merchandising and individual store teams competitively shop each market so that we can offer our products at prices lower than those of our competitors.
-We believe we are unique in our industry in employing an "everyday low price" strategy, which creates trust with our Pro, DIY and BIY customers that they will receive the lowest prices at Floor & Decor without having to wait for a sale or negotiate to obtain the lowest price.
+We believe we are unique in our industry in employing an "everyday low price" strategy, whereby we strive to offer our products at lower prices than our competitors and at consistently everyday low prices throughout the year instead of engaging in frequent promotional activities.
+We believe this strategy creates trust with our Pro, DIY and BIY customers that they will receive the lowest prices at Floor & Decor without having to wait for a sale or negotiate to obtain the lowest price.